designstudentclub/studentdesignclub/about.md

 #### Why Instagram

 In short it's the social medium platform I use the most.
 Instagram also focuses heavily on images which makes it great to see what the designers are up too.
-But with that said the system really does not care if your account name is for Instagram or Twitter as long as the account name is correct.

 #### How does filtering work